 Normal Retirement Plan Y is age 60 and 10 years of service.
 Plan J is Age 55.

-Early Retirement Age 52 and 10 years of service, or 33 years regardless of age for new members (and old members who elect to do so) contribute an additional amount to become vested after 5 years.
+Early Retirement Age 52 and 10 years of service, or 33 years regardless of age for Plan Y. Vesting Member is 100% vested after 10 years of service, as of January 1999 new members (and old members who elect to do so) contribute an additional amount to become vested after 5 years.